 We recommend (but it is optional) that the first ILM is a 'desk' ILM, which depicts a real investment that demonstrates an understanding of the structure and storytelling involved, but without the added complexity of group facilitation.

 Each ILM must be sent with a completed quality assessment form and investor feedback form - see related publications.

 Following the submission of each ILM you will receive written and verbal feedback and advice on whether the standard of your ILM was appropriate for accreditation.

 This assessment process costs $350 (including GST) for each ILM submitted and is provided by Innox Solutions on behalf of the Department.
 Payment is made to Innox Solutions directly.

 The service contract signed by Innox Solutions (Eldar Salkovic) includes agreement to confidentiality and conflict of interest clauses.

 Accreditation will be granted when:

-The table below provides the minimum costs you can assume for attending the training (Part 1 and Part 2) and submitting the minimum requirement of ILMs for assessment:
+The table below provides the minimum costs (GST inclusive) you can assume for attending the training (Part 1 and Part 2) and submitting the minimum requirement of ILMs for assessment:

 To remain accredited when the 12 month accreditation period expires, facilitators must submit at least one investment logic map (ILM), ILM quality assessment form and the facilitator feedback form, within the three months of accreditation lapsing.